 “God will say: ‘This is a day on which the truthful will profit from their truth, theirs are gardens, with rivers flowing beneath- their eternal Home: God well-pleased with them, and they with God: That is the great salvation, (the fulfillment of all desires)” (5:119)

-The Arabic word translated “salvation” is fauz which means “triumph” i.e the fulfillment of all carnal desires.
+The Arabic word translated “salvation” is fauz which means “triumph” i.e. the fulfillment of all carnal desires.
 What a strange concept of salvation.
 If salvation is not Allah’s prerogative, then what is the essence of his revelation?
-Apparently he’s more interested in receiving worship and in jihad than in saving mankind from sin.
+Apparently he’s more interested in receiving worship and jihad than saving mankind from sin.

 Although the Quran was revealed orally, its writing began almost immediately the revelations started … it was only much later after the demise of Prophet Muhammad (SAW), that these writings were rendered into a book form.